-Lecturer; Program Officer for Philanthropy at Ford Foundation
+Lecturer; Senior Program Officer for Philanthropy at Ford Foundation

 Chris serves on the boards of the Winthrop Rockefeller Foundation, whose mission is to relentlessly pursue equity for all Arkansans, and Red Hook Initiative, a youth-serving agency in Brooklyn that believes that social change to overcome systemic inequities begins with empowered youth.